 For most of its scientific life, fisetin was studied as a general antioxidant, one of hundreds of plant compounds with mild effects in a test tube.
 That changed in 2018.

 A team at the Mayo Clinic, led by Matthew Yousefzadeh and James Kirkland, tested ten flavonoids to see which ones could selectively kill senescent cells.
-Senescent cells are cells that have stopped dividing but stay alive and metabolically active, leaking inflammatory signals into the tissue around them.
-They accumulate with age and are now considered one of the hallmarks of aging.
+A senescent cell is a cell that has stopped dividing but stays alive and metabolically active, leaking inflammatory signals into the tissue around it.
+These cells accumulate with age and are now considered one of the hallmarks of aging.

 Fisetin was the most potent of the ten.
 In the same study, giving fisetin to old mice late in life extended both their lifespan and their healthspan, the portion of life spent in good health.
 The compound reduced senescence markers across multiple tissues.